 Some evenings, I climb the hill near my house to see if the sunset is going to be pretty or not.
-On my way back, I met Dave.
+On my way back from last night's walk, I met Dave.
 He told me two interesting things.

 Firstly, I showed him my stung hand, which was so pudgy that it looked like I no longer had knuckles.
 I am beginning to worry that I have some kind of sensitivity to bee stings — I wonder whether that kind of sensitivity gets worse or better with repeated stings...
 Anyway, Dave told me that plaintain, or fleawort, is considered a treatment for bee stings.
 If you don't have a pestle handy, you can make a poultice of it by just chewing it up and spitting it onto the sting.
 It's a weed and grows all over the place, including in my front garden, where it looks like some kind of extraterrestrial plant.
 It's too late for the sting I got on Tuesday, but I'll give this a go next time.